justin-chizer/terraform-aks/README.md

  - Infrastructure is set up using Terraform 0.12.24 and azurerm provider 2.5.0
  - Have a DevOps Release Pipline deploy Terraform with statefiles in appropriate storage account

+ ## Steps

+1. Create a Azure Storage Account and a Container
+2.